Rosenthal earns 1st save since 2017, Royals beat Tigers 5-3

 Greg Holland (1-0) won in relief for the Royals, and Jose Cisnero (1-1) took the loss.

 Brady Singer allowed two runs and five hits in five innings for Kansas City in his second career start.
-Detroit’s Ivan Nova went 5 2/3 innings, allowing two runs and eight hits.
+Nova went 5 2/3 innings, allowing two runs and eight hits.

 Ryan O’Hearn opened the scoring in the top of the first with an RBI single, and Franchy Cordero hit a run-scoring single in the second to put the Royals up 2-1.